shauryac/Retail-RESTful-webservice/README.md

 # Retail-RESTful-webservice

-The goal is to create a proof of concept for a products API.
+The goal is to perform a proof of concept for a products API.
 The idea is to create a RESTful websevice  that can retrieve product and price details by ID.
 The application performs:

 (i) GET request to retrieve product details.